5 The savings supermarket: Understanding interest and tax

 Another brief interlude here, which will help explain how much of the interest you’d get in the accounts mentioned is taxed, which will help you make a decision about whether to plump for a cash ISA or not (explained in a minute).

-With interest rates on savings accounts around 1%-1.5% in recent years, a substantial volume of savings can be held outside ISA accounts without any income tax becoming due.
-By 2019 the Government estimated it meant 95% of savers did not pay any tax on their savings.
+With interest rates on savings accounts around 0.2%–1% in recent years, a substantial volume of savings can be held outside ISA accounts without any income tax becoming due.
+By 2019 it was estimated that 95% of savers did not pay any tax on their savings.
 This helps to explain why cash ISAs have lost much of their shine, as the gain compared to a normal savings account has been greatly diminished.

 Activity 5 Monthly or annual interest?